Current announces $131 million in Series C funding; Surpasses 2 million members

-NOVEMBER 24, 2020 - Current, a leading U.S. challenger bank serving Americans overlooked by traditional banks, today announced it has raised $131 million in Series C funding.
+NOVEMBER 24, 2020 - Current, a leading U.S. financial technology company serving American working to create a better future for themselves, today announced it has raised $131 million in Series C funding.
 New investor Tiger Global Management led the round for the mobile bank, which has now raised over $180 million in total funding and has a valuation of $750 million.

 The new capital follows a year of exponential growth for Current, which has doubled its member base in less than six months to surpass two million members.
-Revenue has also increased over 500 percent year over year to firmly establish the challenger bank as an industry leader in the U.S.
+Revenue has also increased over 500 percent year over year to firmly establish the financial platform as an industry leader in the U.S.

 “We have seen a demonstrated need for access to affordable banking with a best-in-class mobile solution that Current is uniquely suited to provide,” said Stuart Sopp, CEO and Founder, Current.
 “We are committed to building products specifically to improve the financial outcomes of the millions of hard-working Americans who live paycheck to paycheck, and whose needs are not being properly served by traditional banks.
 With this new round of funding we will continue to expand on our mission, growth and innovation to find more ways to get members their money faster, help them spend it smarter and help close the financial inequality gap.”

 Tiger Global Management led the round and was joined by new investors Sapphire Ventures and Avenir.
 Foundation Capital, Wellington Management Company and QED Investors returned to fund the company.